-Put the apples in your casserole dish or cake pan.
+Put the apples in an 8″ or 9″ baking dish or cake pan.

-Toss with the lemon juice.
+Toss with 1 Tablespoon lemon juice.
 This helps to keep the apples from turning brown.

-Cut the butter into slices and add it to the mixture.
+Cut it into slices that are about 1/4″ wide and add them to the mixture.

-Use your pastry knife to cut the butter into the flour.
-If you don’t have a pastry knife, use two knives in a cross pattern to cut across the butter.
+Use a pastry knife to cut the butter into the flour.
+If you don’t have a pastry knife, use two knives in a cross pattern to cut the butter.

 Keep cutting until the butter is chopped into pea-sized pieces.

-Sprinkle the flour mixture over top of the apples.
+Sprinkle the flour mixture over top of the apple mixture.